eilccn/twitter-sentiment-classification/README.md

-# Cyberbullying Text Classification
+# Cyberbullying Classification
-CS6120 Group 10: Pushyanth Damarapati, Sindhya Balasubramanian, Eileen Chang, Priyanka Padinam
+CS6120 Group 10: Pushyanth Damarapati, Sindhya Balasubramanian, Eileen Chang, Priyanka Padinam December 11, 2022

+## Abstract
+We implemented sentiment classification models for two separate tasks: binary and multi-class text classification of tweets posted to Twitter.
+The models were evaluated on Kaggle's Cyberbullying Classification dataset, which labels tweets according to 6 classes of cyberbullying.
+In binary text classification we label tweets as either "cyberbullying" or "not cyberbullying," while in multi- class text classification we label tweets as a specific subcategory of cyberbullying.
+The same four models–Naive Bayes, ANN, CNN, and RNN–were used for both classification tasks in order to draw comparisons.
+Binary classification performed highest with the ANN model with 0.91 accuracy, while multi-class classification performed highest with the CNN model with 0.87 accuracy.
+In future applications of our work, we aim to train the best performing models from our results with larger datasets or with similar datasets from other social media sites.

 ## Description
 The rise of social media and the recent couple of years of covid-19 lockdown has led to a concerning increase in cyberbullying cases.
 In 2020, UNICEF even issued a warning in response to the increased cyberbullying compounded by social distancing and increased screen-time.

-Those who bully others on the internet have the convenience of being able to hide anonymously behind a screen, but the people who are bullied are likely to develop mental-health issues that persist even after the bullying has ceased.
-Due to social media’s ability to spread information quickly and anonymously, a single person can easily end up being targeted by a large number of people of various demographics.
+Those who participate in cyberbullying have the convenience of being able to hide anonymously behind a screen, but the targets of bullying are likely to develop mental-health issues that persist even after the bullying has ceased.
+Due to social media’s ability to spread information quickly and anonymously, a single person can end up being targeted by a large number of people of various demographics on an extreme scale.
 We aim to create a model that will flag harmful tweets and, therefore, protect targets of cyberbullying.

 ## Dataset
-We will be using a kaggle dataset, Cyberbullying Classification, consisting of more than 47,000 tweets labeled according to 6 classes of cyberbullying: Age, Ethnicity, Gender, Religion, Other type of cyberbullying, and Not cyberbullying.
+Our dataset consists of more than 47,000 tweets labeled according to 6 classes of cyberbullying: Age, Ethnicity, Gender, Religion, Other type of cyberbullying, and Not cyberbullying.
 Each row of the dataset will have a tweet and its class of cyberbullying.
 The dataset is meant to be used to create a multi-classification model to predict cyberbullying type, create a binary classification model to flag potentially harmful tweets, and examine words and patterns associated with each type of cyberbullying.